Topl/Knowledge-Base/docs/Developer/BaaS Portal Onboarding/adding-polys.md

 :::

-If you are wanting to add polys to an account on our mainnet (toplnet), please follow the steps above but use the mainnet dropdown instead of the valhalla dropdown.
-You should be redirected to stripe where you can purchase polys on the main network.
+If you want to add polys to an account on our mainnet (toplnet), please follow the steps above but use the mainnet dropdown instead of the valhalla dropdown.
+You should be redirected to Stripe, where you can purchase polys on the main network.